IUBMB Enzyme Nomenclature

 Other name(s): L-rhamnose-α-1,4-D-glucuronate lyase; FoRham (gene name)

-Comments: The enzyme, characterized from the phytopathogenic fungus Fusarium oxysporum, removes the rhamnosyl residue from α-L-rhamnosyl-(1→4)-β-D-glucuronate or from oligosaccharides that contain this motif at the non-reducing end, leaving an unsaturated glucuronate residue.
+Comments: The enzyme, characterized from the phytopathogenic fungus Fusarium oxysporum, removes the rhamnosyl residue from α-L-rhamnosyl-(1→4)-D-glucuronate or (with lower activity) from oligosaccharides that contain this motif at the non-reducing end, leaving an unsaturated glucuronate residue.
 Among its natural substrates is the type II arabinogalactan component of gum arabic.

 References: